heykayla/my-writing/Tutorials/dev.to_tutorial.md

 First, you'll need to go to the [Dev.to](dev.to) and on the upper-right-hand corner of the homepage, click **Create an Account**.

-You'll be greeted with a new page displaying different sign-up options, such as creating a Dev.to account with your existing:
+You'll be greeted with a new page displaying different sign-up options using an existing Apple ID, Forem, GitHub, or Twitter account.
+Select your preferred option and log into the account accordingly.
-* Apple ID account
-* Forem account
-* GitHub account
-* Twitter account

-Select your preferred sign-up option to login and authorize Dev.to to